Daedeross/MapToolDiceWidget/README.md

 ##### Extra Args

 This is for any additional args you want to pass to the called roll-macro.
 How this is formated and used is up the the macro.
-For the default macro (i.e. Pylyhedrals) if this is non-blank it will output a summary of the roll to the GM as well.
+For the default macro if this is non-blank it will output a summary of the roll to the GM as well.

 ##### Predefined settings